The costs of accounts receivable

 How to collect unpaid invoices with credit policies and procedures

 One of the biggest causes of late invoice payments is not having solid credit policies in place and implementing them.
-According to Moula’s research, 47 per cent of SME customers expect invoice payment terms.
+According to Moula’s research, 47 per cent of SME customers expect invoice payment terms from their suppliers.
 When you have credit policies and procedures in place, you can take steps to decrease the risk of late payments.
 This begins with vetting new customers by checking credit references and reports and requiring customers to agree with your terms and conditions.
 You can also outline the steps you will take when payments are not received.
-This removes the emotional component from the accounts receivable management.
+This removes the emotional component from accounts receivable management.
 Find out more in How to Protect Your Business with Credit Policies and Procedures.